-PRINCIPLE B: Ensuring openness and comprehensive stakeholder engagement

-- The Council publishes a range of information including meeting agendas and reports, financial and procurement data, invitations to tender, senior officer salaries, the contracts register, annual governance statement and financial statements, corporate performance information, planning applications and decisions and section 106 agreements. - The strategic risk register is scrutinised by the Audit & Ethics Committee with open reporting to Cabinet. - The Council consults widely and comprehensively with stakeholders on its proposals.
-Wider engagement takes place via the West Midlands Combined Authority and the Local Enterprise Partnership. - There is a Scrutiny Committee work programme in place, with members of the public invited to recommend topics and attend annual work planning meetings. - A Forward Plan is in place setting out what consultation will be undertaken in advance of decisions being made, and with whom. - The Council has retained its Equality & Diversity "excellent" accreditation and Equality Impact Assessments are completed for Council decisions. - Communications strategy in place - Customer feedback and complaints procedure - Active engagement with employees takes place in a number of ways including through a bi-annual survey, regular employee briefings, core briefs, and the corporate management forum and through the Joint Union Consultation Forum.
+PR PRINCIPLE B: Ensuring openness and comprehensive stakeholder engagement Arı angements in place Effectiveness and future developments • The Council publishes a range of information including meeting agendas and reports, financial and procurement data, invitations to tender, senior officer On May 24 th 2017 the Council was reaccredited as "excellent" under the equalities framework for local government, the first and only district Council to have achieved the reaccreditation. salaries, the contracts register, annual governance statement and financial statements, corporate performance information, planning applications and decisions and section 106 agreements.
+The Council uses a range of approaches to engage with communities including through associations, forums, leafletting, parish councils, drop in events, Facebook, our website, surveys, and face to face.
+There is a contract with language line to support any face to face communication issues and the Council accesses the • The strategic risk register is scrutinised by the Audit & Ethics Committee with open reporting to Cabinet.
+Warwickshire County Council interpretation and translation service to translate written documents.
+The Council is a partner of Warwickshire Observatory, which provides information and • The Council consults widely and comprehensively with stakeholders on its proposals.
+Wider engagement takes place via the West Midlands Combined Authority and the Local Enterprise Partnership. intelligence about Warwickshire and its people.
+The information provided was used to inform the Council's vision for Rugby Town Centre and to inform the development of the Corporate Strategy for 2017-20.
+The information is also used by staff when completing Equality Impact Assessments, which helps to ensure that decisions are taken after due consideration of the impacts across the • There is a Scrutiny Committee work programme in place, with members of the public invited to recommend topics and attend annual work planning meetings. community.
+There is an annual 'Our Rugby, Our Future' event which enables voluntary and community sector and statutory partners to contribute their views on progress on the Regeneration Strategy priorities and amend them as appropriate.
+This informs the work • A Forward Plan is in place setting out what consultation will be undertaken in advance of decisions being made, and with when which is undertaken with community partners.
+Consultation is also undertaken with staff and trade unions in • with whom.
+The Council has received an Equality & Diversity "excellent" accreditation and Equality Impact Assessments are completed for Council decisions. developing employment policies.
+During 2016/17 there was consultation on proposed changes to staff terms and conditions; staff were kept informed of progress and amendments were made to the proposals as a result. • Communications strategy in place Cross party working parties are operated as an additional measure which ensures engagement with all members on key Council • Customer feedback and complaints procedure decisions. • Active engagement with employees takes place in a number of ways including through a bi-annual survey, regular employee briefings, core briefs, and the corporate management forum and through the Joint Union Consultation Forum.
+As part of the strategy of ensuring the Council is fit for the future, residents were used to help shape changes to the way the housing warden service is delivered.
+This resulted in improved service resilience and consistency of service quality whilst delivering greater efficiency and value for money.
+Furthermore, the residents' panel and housing association champions provide greater community involvement and shaping of decisions which concern them.